rolspace/www.rolandoramos.tech/rebuild/content/blog/sql-server-pivot-operator/index.md

 </table>
 </div>

-As you can see, the <code>Pivot</code> command can be quite handy in order to manipulate the structure of a table for various purposes, this might be useful some day.
+As you can see, the `PIVOT` command can be quite handy in order to manipulate the structure of a table for various purposes, this might be useful some day.